Mrugank-Upadhyay/Inferno-Oracle-1/README.md

 ## What it does

 So what was our approach?
-Well, we decided to go down the IoT route by using an arduino as our base unit whose goal is to use sensor data to feed a machine learning model.
+Well, we decided to go down the **Embedded Systems** route by using an arduino as our base unit whose goal is to use sensor data to feed a machine learning model.
 This means that we are able to deploy these small devices in high risk zones to monitor them 24/7.
 The device would collect data on temperature, humidity, wind, rain, and CO2 emissions to predict the likelihood of a fire, and at a worst case scenario, act as a direct detection system.

 ## How we built it